The location of Odell Beckham Jr's next NFL stop remains one of the most intriguing stories yet to emerge from free agency.

 Gesicki had become an afterthought in the Dolphins' dynamic offense, despite setting career highs in receptions (73) and receiving yards (780) during his breakout 2021 campaign.

 The addition of Smith-Schuster and Gesicki to a receiving room that includes Hunter Henry and DeVante Parker gives Jones plenty of physical contested-catch options for when things get tight inside the 20.

-For the second straight year, Cincinnati have prioritised upgrading their offensive line in free agency.
+For the second straight year, Cincinnati have prioritized upgrading their offensive line in free agency.
 But this week's swoop for Orlando Brown, the top left tackle to hit the open market, took a few by surprise.

 The Bengals' incumbent starter at the position, Jonah Williams, seems to have been among that number as his reaction has been to demand a trade - according to NFL Network Insider Ian Rapoport.

 The Bengals drafted Williams 11th overall in the first round of the 2019 draft, but he missed all of his rookie year because of a torn labrum in his left shoulder.